angoca/log4db2/README.txt

 https://github.com/angoca/log4db2/wiki/Install%20from%20sources

 Once the utility is installed, you can customize the utility.
-For more information, please visit this link: https://github.com/angoca/log4db2/wiki/Configuration
+For more information, please visit the _configuration_ section: https://github.com/angoca/log4db2/wiki/Configuration